 How to change language in KeePass for Linux

-There are multiple translations for KeePass, from Arabic to Vietnamese.
+There are multiple translations for KeePass, from Arabic and Bahasa Melayu to Ukrainian and Vietnamese.

-In Windows it is easy to change the program language, just by saving the relevant translation in the same folder as the KeePass.exe.
+In Windows, it is easy to change the language on KeePass, just by saving the translation file in the same folder as the KeePass.exe executable.
 In Linux, however, it is a bit trickier.

-The first part is the same like Windows.
-We visit http://keepass.info/translations.html and download the relevant translation.
-In the example, we will download the Spanish file, by clicking on the [2.29+] link.
+The first part is the same as in Windows.
+We visit http://keepass.info/translations.html and download the translation of our choice.
+In the example, we will download the Spanish file, by clicking on the [2.36+] link.

 The translation is a .zip file of a few kilobytes.